meng-ucalgary/seng-637-assignment-4/Assignment4-ReportTemplate.md

 ## Explain the use of assertions and checkpoints

-## how did you test each functionaity with different test data
+## How did you test each functionaity with different test data

 ## Selenium vs Sikulix